Atul090/course-selling-app-backend/readme.txt

     courseID - linekd to course id in course schema userID - linekd to user id in user scheamm

-13th oct
-// only start if database is up
-// added main fuction

 create middlewares`

 use express.json();